North American fraternity and sorority housing: Design

 Fraternity and sorority houses range in size from three to twenty bedrooms or more.
 They can usually be identified by large Greek letters or flags on the front of the house.
-The larger houses generally have a large meeting room and/or dining room, commercial kitchen and study room.
+The larger chapter houses generally have a large meeting room, a large dining room, a commercial kitchen, and a study room.
 There is usually a lounge of some sort, access to which is often restricted to fully initiated members.
 Fraternities and sororities will also often maintain a chapter room, to which only initiates may ever be admitted and even whose existence may be kept secret.
-The walls of the house may be decorated with pictures of past chapter events, awards and trophies, decorative (or historic) paddles, or composite photos of members from past years.
+The walls of the house may be decorated with pictures of past chapter events, awards, and trophies, decorative (or historic) paddles, or composite photos of members from past years.

-In some fraternities or sororities, only the representatives live in the houses while in others the entire fraternity or sorority may live in the house.
+In some fraternities or sororities, only some members live in the house while in others the entire fraternity or sorority may live in the house.
 Other, larger fraternities or sororities may have more than one house to accommodate all of its members.

 At many colleges, Greek houses are placed on the same street which is traditionally referred to as "Greek Row."

 Policies

 Fraternity and sorority houses are typically owned either by a corporation of alumni, the sponsoring national organization, or the host college.
 For this reason, such houses may be subject to the rules of the host college, the national organization, or both.

-Due to the increase in widely publicized alcohol-related deaths on college campuses, many national organizations and host colleges have implemented dry housing policies in which the consumption and possession of alcohol is prohibited on house property.
+Due to the increase in widely publicized alcohol-related deaths on college campuses, many national organizations and host colleges have implemented dry housing policies in which the consumption and possession of alcohol are prohibited on house property.
 Some colleges make this policy conditional on overall grade performance.

 In addition to banning alcohol, many university-owned fraternity and sorority houses have smoking bans in place inside.
 Because of residential requirements, some college campuses and national chapter administrations also prohibit members of the opposite sex on certain floors of fraternity and sorority houses.

+Founded in 2017, the Fraternal Housing Association is a national membership that supports the unique challenges of managing fraternity and sorority housing.

+National Register chapter houses

+The following chapter houses are listed on the National Register of Historic Places.
+Demolished structures are indicated in italics.